 OSHA Again Pushes Back Record-Keeping Rule Deadline

-The federal Occupational Safety and Health Administration again is extending the compliance date, this time by two weeks, for its rule requiring companies to file annual electronic reports of workplace injuries and illnesses.
+The federal Occupational Safety and Health Administration is extending again—this time, by two weeks—the compliance date for its rule requiring companies to file annual electronic reports of workplace injuries and illnesses.

 OSHA also says it is reviewing the underlying 2016 Improve Tracking of Workplace Injuries and Illnesses regulation and will propose a new rule next year "to reconsider, revise or remove" some provisions.

 The reporting requirement applies to companies with 250 or more workers.
-It also applies to companies of 20-249 workers in construction and 45 other “high-hazard” industries
+It also applies to companies employing between 20 and 249 workers in construction and 45 other "high-hazard" industries.

-On another front, a group of industry organizations, led by the National Association of Home Builders, on Jan.
-4 filed a lawsuit in federal district court in Oklahoma City seeking to strike down the reporting regulation.
-The organizations contend, among other things, that OSHA doesn’t have the authority to set up an online injury and illness database that would be publicly available.
+On another front, a group of industry organizations, led by the National Association of Home Builders, filed a lawsuit on Jan.
+4 in an Oklahoma City federal district court, seeking to strike down the reporting regulation.
+The organizations contend that, among other things, OSHA doesn't have the authority to set up an online injury and illness database that would be publicly available.

-U.S. District Judge David Russell on July 11, granting a Dept. of Labor request, issued a stay of the proceedings in the case.
+Granting a Dept. of Labor request, U.S. District Judge David Russell on July 11 issued a stay of the proceedings in the case.